manyducksco/borf/packages/browser/README.md

   },
 });

-// Views can be mounted directly on a route. app.addRoute("/example", Example);
+// Views can be mounted directly on a route app.addRoute("/example", Example);

-// They can also be used inside another view. app.addRoute("/other", (ctx) => {
+// They can also be used inside another view app.addRoute("/other", (ctx) => {
   return (
     <div>